-Anne’s work with Back on My Feet has been featured in countless times in the media.
+Anne’s work with Back on My Feet has been featured in countless times in both local and national media.
 In 2012, Anne hosted a documentary for MTV called The Break on youth homelessness and she was recently featured in a book, called 50 Everyday Heroes.
 Anne has been named ABC world News Person of the Week, a CNN Hero, New Yorker of the Week, a top 40 under 40 individual by both Philadelphia and Washington DC’s Business Journal.

-Anne regularly speaks at corporate events, academic institutions and conferences.
-She has spoken to intimate groups of 20 to as many as 35,000.
-She has presented on inspiration, leadership, the business behind starting a nonprofit, fundraising, social change and of course, the issue of homelessness.
+Anne regularly speaks at corporate events, academic institutions and conferences on leadership, being bold, finding your happiness, the business behind starting a nonprofit, fundraising and social change.

-She is originally from Bismarck, North Dakota and currently lives in DC.
-She has done 11 marathons, four triathlons and loves to constantly challenge her body, her mind and her spirit.
+She is originally from Bismarck, North Dakota and currently lives in Washington, DC.
+She has completed 11 marathons, including one on every continent except Antarctica.

 Anne’s compelling personal story and work with Back on My Feet is a powerful and inspirational example of how change happens.
 In this engaging and inspiring program, Anne shows us that we all need the same things in life to grow and succeed… to be noticed, to be appreciated, to be valued and to be cared for.
 She teaches that changing the way we see ourselves and our circumstances is at the core of change and that only then can we begin to move out of our comfort zones and create real and lasting change in our lives.
 With raw vulnerability, grace and lots of humor, Anne takes audiences on an emotional journey that will leave them feeling motivated, purposeful, and empowered to create real change in their lives.